ReapreZ/code-snipet-manager/README.md

 # **Code Snippet Manager (Spring Boot + Gradle)**

 A simple Spring Boot project for storing and managing code snippets.
-This project is intended to help familiarize myself with Spring Boot and Gradle.
+This project is intended to help myself to learn different common technologies like gradle, springboot and react.

 ---